 Then I came to an aquarium about halfway through the tour.
 There in the bottom, surrounded by rocks and little plants, was a turtle.
 It was smaller than a computer mouse and it moved slowly across the bottom of the cage, a gentle trickle of water wetting the stones under its feet.
 It was approaching its bowl to eat.
 Its shell was green and grey with small, intersecting pentagons.
 It had tiny eyes set into a head that was rather featureless and which at first struck me as unattractive, even ugly.
-In fact, other than its shell, everything about it was ugly until, suddenly, I saw it.
+In fact, other than its shell, everything about it was ordinary.

-Somehow I was having a spiritual experience―a moment of worship and healing as well.
+It wasn’t as though I had never seen a turtle before.
+But now, suddenly, I was having a spiritual experience―a moment of worship and healing.
 The turtle was at perfect peace despite its fragility; I could have reached in and ended its little life in a moment if I had wanted to.
 Nevertheless, here it was, paying no attention to me, just existing according to the will of God, doing its thing, exuding such quiet gentleness that my heart nearly broke as I stood there watching it.
-Suddenly the glory of God’s creation swept over me like a holy flood.
-I became aware that I was beginning to weep.
+Suddenly the glory of the creation swept over me, and I began to weep.

 The turtle had taught me a lesson on the sovereignty of God and the beauty of vulnerability.
 It was an epiphany that was being superimposed over long-forgotten bitter places inside me.
 What right did I have to rail against God for creating me as a small, vulnerable child, trustingly walking into life’s assaults?
 It wasn’t as though any of the blows I had endured had harmed me irreparably.
 To the contrary, they improved me.